 Things That Go Bump In the Woods

 It’s the time of year when creative costumes come out of every closet, teens watch scary movies while eating popcorn after midnight, and chain stores are filled with gory props.
-So what would a good outdoors magazine be without a handful of spooky stories to help you kick off the haunting season?
+So we've pulled together a handful of spooky stories to help you kick off the haunting season.
 Here are a few that might just keep you awake the next time you find yourself deep in the back woods.
 Don’t say you weren’t warned …

 I’ll begin with my own story.
 Years ago I had a very vivid dream about a specific location.
 One I had never been to.
 In this dream, I stumbled back and forth in a snow-filled creekbed trying to find a large lake.
 It was eerily quiet.
 I knelt down, defeated, only to realize that I was kneeling on the frozen lake and it was cracking around me.
 Startled, I woke.